senseless-sage/pass/README.md

 Known super computers or special computers can hash 667,000,000 tera-hashes/sec. ([as of year 2024](https://www.blockchain.com/explorer/charts/hash-rate))

-> Info: These numbers should just show the worst possible case, but to be technically correct, these hash rates just apply to the double-SHA256 algorithm, but PASS uses the PBKDF2-HMAC-SHA512 algorithm, which is even slower.
+> Info: These numbers should just show the worst possible case, but these hash rates just apply to the double-SHA256 algorithm and PASS uses the PBKDF2-HMAC-SHA512 algorithm, which is even slower.

 Dividing the two "1.2e+30 / (6.67 × 10^20)" gives us 1799100449.78 seconds, about 57 years.